 - Spoiler alert: Use two screens, a laptop and a tablet to increase your screen real estate.
 Also consider using a device with a stylus to take notes by hand, which will slow you down and make you more of an engaged participant and less of a stenographer.

 - Don’t worry about exams.
-All exams (midterm and final) will be closed-book (with laptops permitted for essay writing, subject to use of STU-approved software), so your choice of printed versus electronic casebook will have no bearing on any exam.
+The final will be closed-book (with laptops permitted for essay writing, subject to use of Stetson-approved software), so your choice of printed versus electronic casebook will have no bearing on any exam.

 GRADING

-The remainder of your grade will be based on a closed-book final examination administered on an anonymous basis at the conclusion of the semester.
-Laptops will be permitted for answering essay questions, subject to law school policy as detailed in the Student Handbook.
+Your course grade will be based solely on a closed-book final examination administered on an anonymous basis at the conclusion of the semester.
+Laptops will be permitted for answering essay questions, subject to law school policy.

 LEARNING OUTCOMES, METHODOLOGIES, AND ASSESSMENT